 Choosing Your Wine

-Choosing Your Cocoa
+Choosing Your Chocolate

 This recipe, courtesy of Home Cooking Adventure, makes about one to two servings, so add or subtract proportions as you will.
+You will need:

 - 3 tsp unsweetened cocoa powder